tommeagher/data1-fall2015/README.md

 Prying structured data from unstructured formats, or why I hate PDFs.

-Hands-on tutorial on Comet Docs, DocumentCloud and Tabula or on either csvkit or R
+Hands-on tutorial on Comet Docs, DocumentCloud and Tabula or more practice with R